darryncampbell/DataWedge-KeyEvent-Options/README.md

-*This code is provided without guarantee or warranty*
+*Please be aware that this application / sample is provided as-is for demonstration purposes without any guarantee of support*
 =========================================================

 # DataWedge KeyEvent Options